As Dan Brown in his book The Da Vinci Code writes, “Nothing in Christianity is original.”

 Sixth, I would challenge anyone to produce a single piece of primary evidence that tells us of Horus being a teacher at the age of 12.
 There is none that scholars have ever found.

 Seventh, Horus was also not “baptized”, at least not like Jesus was at the hands of John the Baptist in the Jordan river.
 The only account of Horus that involves water is one story where Horus is torn to pieces, with Isis requesting the crocodile god to fish him out of the water.
-That clearly sounds like a baptism doesn’t it?
+Doesn’t sound much like a baptism.

 We have no account of Horus ever having a “ministry”, especially not one like Jesus’.

 Horus also did not have 12 disciples.
 According to data, Horus had four demigods that followed him, and there are some indications of 16 human followers and an unknown number of blacksmiths that went into battle with him.